»

 After my release Inside Job helped me to secure a job as an editor compiling an e-bulletin on the seven pathways I mentioned above.
 I was working again with Barbed in HMP Coldingley on the design and attending conferences and awards ceremonies, conducting interviews and all sorts which I would then write up afterwards.
 As well as that I was editing contributions from other people for inclusion.
 It would have been marvellous.
 Yes, would have.
 Sadly the plug was pulled after only a couple of months, it seemed there was a high degree of nervousness from the commissioning organisation and they decided to leave the idea, to my mind a bloody good one, in limbo for, well, you tell me.

 I had to get a job, and quickly, as I had no other income.
 I was incredibly worried about disclosure but realised that I would just have to bite the bullet and get on with it, expect some knockbacks and take them in my stride.
 I didn’t have any other choice.
 I updated my CV (very carefully), uploaded it to a job site and started looking for jobs to apply for.
 I had decided that it would be highly unlikely that I’d get any media work anywhere other than London so thought it would be best if I tried to get a job as a software tester, something I had done some years previously.
 I’m not sure what the thinking was behind this to be perfectly honest, but that’s what I did.
-Very quickly I was contacted by and agent who had a job available locally and, without mentioning anything about being a violent criminal, I arranged an interview.
+Very quickly I was contacted by an agent who had a job available locally and, without mentioning anything about being a violent criminal, I arranged an interview.
 Strangely enough I was incredibly nervous.
 I didn’t like the idea that I was going to give someone the opportunity to sit in judgement of me.
 The interview went fairly well, the interviewer was very likable, asked me loads of questions to which it seemed I gave the correct answers.
 Then he gave me a test.
 On Linux and SQL.
 I knew nothing about either.
 But I was “willing to learn” (please give me a job).
 Fortunately he told me that he’d offered jobs to people who’d known none of the answers before, so that was a relief.
 And then he asked me if I had any questions.
 This was it.
 I had to tell him about my conviction, and the fact that I was on tag.
 I told him.
 I expected a complete change in atmosphere, a distracted frostiness and a “thanks but no thanks”.
 What I got was “Oooooooooh, what did you do?” and a request to see my tag.
 You just never know what’ll happen.
 And I got the job.
 Unfortunately I hated it, but that’s another story.

 Porridge Part 11